Hardness: Non-metals are not hard rather they are generally brittle. But diamond is exception. It is the hardest among naturally occurring substances.

 2H2 + O2 ⇨ 2H2O

 Non-metal oxides are acidic in nature.
-Solution of non-metal oxides turns blue litmus red.
+This is evident from the fact that solution of non-metal oxides turns blue litmus red.
+Following are some examples of formation of acid when non-metallic oxide is dissolved in water.

 CO2 + H2O ⇨ H2CO3